About the oldtone team

 The Oldtone Roots Music festival is on a mission to preserve American Roots music and dance, and to have a lot of fun doing it.
 Oldtone features hand picked artists who are dedicated to unique American traditions.
 Oldtone musicians play the old songs in the old ways, and compose new songs in the old styles.
-The event is an intimate and hands on experience with audience members have opportunities to engage directly with the artists.
+The event is an intimate and hands on experience where audience members have opportunities to engage directly with the artists.
 Oldtone's motto is participation is preservation.
 Participation is encouraged in workshops, jams, contests, and dances.
 We believe that participating in these arts is the way to ensure they are shared and taught.
 Living History: American Roots Music, Sustaining our Oral Tradition , by Paul Kleinwald, is a recommended read for those new to Roots music.
 The article illustrates American Roots music's ancient international and early music origins, it's distinctive melting pot qualities, as well as it’s influences on contemporary and well known artists like Woody Guthrie and Bob Dylan.

 In addition to a carefully curated and exciting Main Stage line-up, the Oldtone Dance Tent has the most beautiful view from any dance floor on the east coast, situated on a ridge at the top of a valley.
 Dance tent offerings include a wide range of dance experiences, classes, community dances, called dances, couples dancing.
 Nights in the dance tent have a party atmosphere with well known and dynamic callers and teachers and the hottest bands in square, contra, swing, cajun, and honky-tonk two step.
 In the Workshop Tent, Oldtone Main Stage performers offer hands on classes for attendees in an intimate setting all inclusive in the ticket price.
 Oldtone offers family and children focused performances and interactive classes.
 In keeping with the Oldtone mission of participation is preservation, our goal is to offer positive experiences with Roots Music and Dance for attendees of all ages.
 Local food vendors and crafts persons add a unique regional flavor to the Oldtone Roots Music Festival, with high quality farm to table vending.